 Now as you can see it is saying Sign in to continue to GFG, here GFG is my Project name.
 So it is working fine.
 Now enter your credentials and after submitting you will see:

-Since we are requesting for mails permission that’s why it is asking user to allow it.
+Since we are requesting for mails permission that’s why it is asking the user to allow it.
 In case if it is showing error then in Google console you might need to activate Gmail API into your project.
 Now once you will allow it you will get the credentials and get saved inside your database.
-In case if user clicks on Cancel then you will need to write few more code to handle such flow.
+In case if the user clicks on Cancel then you will need to write a few more codes to handle such flow.

 Now in case if you allowed it then you will be able to see the access_token on your console/database.
 After getting access_token you can make use of this to fetch user email and all other stuff.